dthcas/partytime/Person.md

 - [ ] public Topic speak()
   - return a topic to talk about in a conversation.
 - [x] public double getAttractiveness()
-- [x] public Impression getImpression(int i, String topic)
+- [x] public Impression getImpression(int id, String topic)
-  - takes an ID of a person and returns the impression of that person of a specific topic
+  - takes an ID of a person and returns the impression of a specific topic
+- [x] public void updateImpression(int id, String name, double tk)
+  - takes an ID of a person and updates his or her impression of a specific topic
+  1. The original method was to return the impression one has on another person, but this feature will be added later as the impressions variable is linked to topic.
+  2. the interest level and impressions are interlinked.
+InterestLevel functions worked for a specific item while Impressions change a user

 ### Dummy classes
 #### Person_Impressions